Owls in the NFL

 Adams's NFL bio

 A two-year starter and four-year letterman at Rice who earned Honorable Mention All-C-USA honors as a senior.
 Signed with Carolina as a free agent and was on the Panther's practice squad for most of the 2020 season.
 Signed by Seattle at the end of December after his release and remained on the Seahawks PS until he was activated and made his NFL debut against the Rams on 12/2½1.
 He was credited with two tackles in the game.
 He saw action in 10 games each in 2022 and 2023 seasons and posted his first-career sack at N.Y.
-Giants (10/2/23)
+Giants (10/2/23).
+He was signed by Detroit in 2024 and played in four games.

 Calvin Anderson